 “Yet no human effort, no princely largess nor offerings to the gods could make that infamous rumor disappear that Nero had somehow ordered the ﬁre.
 Therefore, in order to abolish that rumor, Nero falsely accused and executed with the most exquisite punishments those people called Christians, who were infamous for their abominations . . .
 Therefore, ﬁrst those were seized who admitted their faith, and then, using the information they provided, a vast multitude were convicted, . . .
 And perishing they were additionally made into sports: they were killed by dogs by having the hides of beasts attached to them, or they were nailed to crosses or set aﬂame, and, when the daylight passed away, they were used as nighttime lamps.”
 Tacitus (c.
 55 -117 CE)

-Some martyrs were burned as living torches in the Emperor’s gardens; some were crucified; others were fed to wild animals.
+Some martyrs were burned as living torches in the Emporer’s gardens, some crucified, others were fed to wild animals.
 These martyrs died even before Sts.
 Peter and Paul, and therefore it is said of them that they are the “disciples of the Apostles . . . whom the Holy Roman church sent to their Lord before the Apostles’ death.”

-On this feast day of the First Martyrs of the Church at Rome, let us remember that no matter what our sufferings—especially persecutions for our Christian faith—when united to Christ, these sufferings will always be used by God to build up the Church and bring salvation to the world.
+On this feast day of the First Martyrs of the Church at Rome, let us remember that no matter what our sufferings, when united to Christ these sufferings will always be used by God to build up the Church and bring salvation to the world.